• Skip to primary navigation

 Hoppin' John in black bowl with slice of cornbread.

-Most often, this New Year's dish serves as an entree, but if you're serving a large meal, it's an excellent side dish along with a piece of homemade cornbread!
+Most often, this New Year’s dish is served as an entree, to ensure a prosperous year, but if you’re serving a large meal, it’s an excellent side dish along with some slow-cooked Southern greens and a piece of homemade cornbread!

 What is Hoppin' John?

-The theory behind this annual, Southern "good luck" dish is this: eat a bowl of Hoppin' John at the stroke of midnight on New Year's Eve (with a side of greens, a slice of cornbread and celebratory glass of bubbly) or on New Year's Day.
+The theory behind this annual, Southern “good luck” dish is this: eat a bowl of Hoppin’ John at the stroke of midnight on New Year’s Eve with a side of Southern greens – mustard greens, turnip greens or collard greens– and a slice of cornbread and celebratory glass of bubbly for good luck in the New Year!

-The peas represent "pennies" or coins, the greens represent "dollars" and the cornbread represents "gold."
+The Hoppin’ John ingredients are all about good fortune in the new year and represent the color of money: the brown peas represent “pennies” or coins, the greens represent “dollars” and the cornbread represents “gold.”

 What you'll need